cirosantilli/latex-submodule/readme.md

 Compiled versions of this file can be found [here](http://cirosantilli.t15.org/latex-submodule/).

+You can also compile this yourself by using `make` in this directory.

 # Features

 - automate the make process, including bibtex and synctex